Hey Kids (Start Here)

 “Don’t you need—” Volker began.

-Volker had the urge to take off his jacket and give it to the other man, but he hesitated, figuring that was probably not something Dale from the Sixth House would do.
+Volker had the urge to take off his jacket and give it to the other man, but he hesitated.

 Or.

-What the hell had they done to Rush?
+What had they done to Rush?

 There, no trees blocked the sun.

-He pulled in a deep breath.
+He pulled in a breath.

 “You okay?”
 Volker mouthed.

-Rush gave him a choppy, painful-looking shrug that Volker decided to translate as: “Absolutely not.”
-The man reached into his jacket and pulled out his glasses, trying to unfold them with shaking hands.
-Gently, Volker reached over to help him settle them into position.
+Rush gave a choppy shrug that Volker decided to translate as: “Absolutely not.”
+The mathematician reached into his jacket, pulled out his glasses, and unfolded the frames with shaking hands.

 But Telford had said no talking.